-ART 161 Ceramics I

-This introductory studio course is designed to familiarize beginning students with the fundamental techniques and concepts of contemporary ceramic art.
-Students will see and also investigate sculptural and vessel forms in clay, along with the relationship of drawing to the creative process.
-Although significant clay art history and technology will be taught, learning will be assessed primarily through portfolio production and review.
+ART 231 Relief Printmaking I 3 This introductory course is designed to familiarize students with the fundamental techniques and concepts of relief and intaglio printmaking.
+Students will build on drawing and composition skills to create editions of prints.
+Techniques covered will include woodcut, linocut, collagraph, and monoprints.
+Although some history of printmaking will be presented learning will be assessed primarily through portfolio production and review.